 - a.
-Students must maintain credit to graduate on-time with the required 26 credits as listed below (beginning with class of 2019).
-Students must maintain the concentration of Visual and Performing Arts electives and have a minimum of six credits in the VPA before graduation. - b.
+Students must maintain credit to graduate on-time with the required 27 credits.
+Students must maintain the concentration of Visual and Performing Arts electives and have a minimum of 6.5 credits in the VPA before graduation. - b.
 Student progress within VPA will be assessed quarterly.
 If a student is failing to maintain passing grades or other VPA requirements, the student will be placed on an Individual Recovery Plan.
 The student and his/her parents will be given a copy of the Individual Recovery Plan.
 After one full semester on an Individual Recovery Plan, a student may be removed from the VPA if appropriate recovery has not been achieved, as described by the Plan.
 Removals from the VPA shall take place at semester ends. - c.
 A student may apply for re-admission to the VPA after removal if it is possible for him/her to acquire the requisite requirements for graduation from VPA within the typical 4-year period.